 But because oils and water don’t mix, adding undiluted essential oils to your bath could potentially burn your skin.
 It happened to a friend of mine.

 Diluting the essential oil with a carrier oil first (ie. olive oil) can help, and will moisturize your skin.
-But mixing the essential oils with a salt is your best bet, causing the oils to disperse in your bath.
+But mixing the essential oils with an oil and then a salt is your best bet, causing the oils to disperse in your bath.

 Basic Bath Salt Recipe

 Making your own bath salt couldn’t be simpler.
 Here are the basics:

 2 cups sea salt or epsom salts, or any combination of the two.